 The Emergency Medicine department supports the Virginia Tech Carilion School of Medicine value domains in the following ways:

-Basic science is supported with an integrated faculty, with the VTC Research Institute offering bench top and optimization of clinical team performance opportunities.
+Basic science is supported with an integrated faculty, with the Fralin Biomedical Research Institute at VTC offering bench top and optimization of clinical team performance opportunities.

 Clinical areas of expertise include analgesia, sedation, clinical-decision making, infectious disease and prehospital emergency medicine.

 The main focus for the department research efforts is in the clinical science realm as we attempt to address current, clinically relevant research questions within the field.

 Interprofessionalism is essential to the department given that team work across all staff and many disciplines is the foundation of any properly functioning care delivery model within critical care and emergency medicine.
 In addition, students learn firsthand concepts such as value-based care and health disparities, components of the science of health systems.

 Not all student research projects are represented here, only those that have been published.